MRT Line 4 (Metro Manila): Development

 A new LRT Line 4 project, was approved by the Investment Coordination Committee (ICC) of the National Economic and Development Authority in June 2015 as a public–private partnership project, with construction slated to begin in 2017 and a targeted opening date in 2021.
+In 2017, businessman Salvador Zamora II offered a proposal with a Swiss challenge, and he said in a 2017 interview that he had initial talks with the Department of Transportation.
+Also in that same year, the proposal was to tap Chinese firms to build.
 However, the initial project was not pushed through until it was approved for a second time on December 20, 2019.

-The contract for the architectural and engineering design of the project was signed by the Department of Transportation and Spanish design consultant IDOM Consulting Engineering, Architecture, SA on October 1, 2021.
-Construction is slated to begin by the second quarter of 2022 and targets to be operational by 2028.
+The contract for the architectural and engineering design of the project was signed by the DOTr and IDOM Consulting Engineering, Architecture, SA on October 1, 2021.
+Meanwhile, on March 30, 2023, the contract for the consultancy services for the operations and maintenance of the line was signed by DOTr and Australia-based Ricardo Rail.

-On October 12, 2022, the Department of Transportation confirmed that the Asian Development Bank (ADB) will extend a loan of US$1 billion for the project, with the signing of the loan expected to take place in 2023.
+On October 12, 2022, the Department of Transportation confirmed that the Asian Development Bank (ADB) will extend a loan of US$1 billion for the project.
+The loan agreement, which was initially expected to be signed in 2023, was delayed to 2024 due to undisclosed reasons and again to 2025.
+The loan was finalized and secured in November 2024.
+The government is aiming to begin groundbreaking for the project within the 1st quarter of 2025, as the DOTr is set to finalize the engineering design of the project.
+In January 2025, it was announced that the construction of the line will begin next year.
+The DOTr will coordinate closely with other agencies like the Metropolitan Manila Development Authority (MMDA) and the Philippine National Police (PNP) to address the expected heavy traffic that the construction will bring.

+In August 2025, the DOTr officially announced that 80 local and international companies took part in a consultation.

 Construction

 Pre-construction activities such as soil testing have already begun in some areas along Ortigas Avenue.
-Actual construction is expected to begin by the second quarter of 2024 and to be completed by 2027.
-Full operations shall begin by 2028.
+Actual construction is expected to begin by the second quarter of 2024 and to be completed by 2030.
+Full operations shall begin by 2031.

-Contract packages
+In May 2024, the House of Representatives briefing presentation on Metro Manila development has been addressing right-of-way issues for the project, including public utilities.

 There are five main components in the project.
 This includes one each for the mainline, station buildings, depot, electromechanical systems and rolling stock.
+The presentation indicates that these contract packages are: